shicks/ahep/site/modules/1814-long-may-she-wave/index.md

 serve to remind us and connect us to our heritage: “the land of the free and the home of the brave.”

 Underlying the patriotic story of our flag is the empowering story of Caroline and her mother, Mary.
 At a time when it was rare for women to operate a business, these entrepreneurs successfully launched their Flags and Ensigns enterprise, sewing and selling flags to military and civilian customers.
-Teaching other young women how to support themselves as seamstresses, these women exemplified our free enterprise traditions, our work ethic, our encouragement of one another, and the self-reliance at the foundation of our country.
+Teaching other young women how to support themselves as seamstresses, these women exemplified our free enterprise traditions, our work ethic, our encouragement of one another, equal opportunity for all, and the self-reliance at the foundation of our country.

 The War of 1812 is also called the Second War for Independence.
 Once again, we are fighting the British, this time because British warships